Sadness or Love That Lasts A Thousand Years

 Forgiveness - never an easy thing to do.
 Our humanity is prone to unforgiveness, we find ourselves always always wanting to latch on to the hurt that was caused to us - at least, this is what we think initially, for this drives and fuels us to want to get even with the person who caused us hurt, the person who betrayed us.

-Yes, unforgiveness stems from the hurt that we feel due to the betrayal of a person whom we love or someone whom we have high hopes of, someone we look up to, someone who shares our values (or so we thought).
+Yes, unforgiveness stems from the hurt that we feel due to the betrayal of a person whom we love or someone whom we have high hopes for, someone we look up to, someone who shares our values (or so we thought).

 The anger and resentment that we might feel towards the person who hurt us is perfectly normal.
 But, so must forgiveness be perfectly normal.
+This shall become a sadness that lasts a thousand years.

 However, it is completely understandable that it is a very difficult thing to do.
-Generally, as human person, with the exception of our saintly brothers and sisters and the saints who have gone before us, we do not have an on/off switch that we can just toggle if we want to forgive a person.
+Generally, as human persons, with the exception of our saintly brothers and sisters and the saints who have gone before us, we do not have an on/off switch that we can just toggle if we want to forgive a person.

 No. The last thing, in most cases, we want to do is to forgive a person.
-The first reaction that we will always have is to get even with the person who hurt.
+The first reaction that we will always have is to get even with the person who hurt us.
 If we can get onto a podium and lash out painful words towards that person who hurt us just to get even and to vindicate ourselves, that we will do.

 The sweetness of serving vengeance is just way too satisfying - or so we think.

 In the process of wanting to get even with the hurt inflicted on us, and really serving a blow that evens things out, dealing the same hurt - if not greater - towards the person who hurt us, we lose something in the process.
-This can be the first step of a sadness that lasts for a thousand years, and we don't want it.
+This can be the first step of a sadness that lasts a thousand years, and we don't want it.

 Forgiveness is a journey.
 Forgiveness is not a one-time thing.
 One day, you may find yourself forgiving the person.
 But, also, one day, you may find yourself experiencing the same hurt, the same pain, the same anger and resentment.
 Despite that, find yourself to forgive again.